-When you live in a big city it can be hard enough to find a patch of green to sit on, let alone fertile ground to garden.
+When you live in a big city it can be hard enough to find a patch of green to sit on, let alone fertile ground to the garden.
 But do not despair.
 There are lots of things that can be grown in the urban jungle.
 Once you work out how much room you have, there are many ways to bring organic gardening into your life.
-Even in limited space you can grow leafy greens, beets, peppers and more.
+Even in limited space, you can grow leafy greens, beets, peppers, and more.

 However far you want to go with your urban garden, the fruits of your labors will be rewarded.
-The satisfaction from using your own Qi to grow your food can’t be beat!
-In addition to the fun and the health benefits, it is also saves money.
+The satisfaction of using your own Qi to grow your food can’t be beaten!
+In addition to the fun and health benefits, it also saves money.
 Getting your herbs from your kitchen counter is not only cheaper than flying them from far away, but it is also an environmentally supportive thing to do.